quiquee/obc-docs/protocol-spec.md

 }
 ```

 The `GET /registrar/{enrollmentID}/ecert` endpoint is used to retrieve the enrollment certificate of a given user from local storage.
 If the target user has already registered with the CA, the response will include a URL-encoded version of the enrollment certificate.
 If the target user has not yet registered, an error will be returned.
-If the client wishes to use the returned enrollment certificate after retrieval, keep in mind that it must be URl-decoded.
-This can be accomplished with the QueryUnescape method in the "net/url" package.
+If the client wishes to use the returned enrollment certificate after retrieval, keep in mind that it must be URL-decoded.

 Enrollment Certificate Retrieval Request:
 ```